Find a product your buyers will love in 2022 (Revised).

 All of these hurdles will have to be overcome if you want to be successful.
 If you've ever suffered through these things, you shouldn't have to experience them again.
 It's time to learn from the past and move on to greener pastures.

 There are two ways to improve sales.
 One, provide effective sales tools to your students; two, find better products to sell.

 You can find ways to improve student sales performance by reviewing our other articles, including 3 Powerful High School Fundraising Tools for 2022.

 However, this article focuses on how to overcome buyer resistance by fixing your product issue.

 1. Learn What Motivates Your Buyers

-How do you know there will be adequate demand for your product in your specific area?
-To answer this question, you should examine 3 things:
+How do you know there will be adequate demand for your product in your area?
+To answer this question, you should examine three things:

 - What's sold well in the past.